 In August 2023, following our successful application, the World Health Organization (WHO) added three disease modifying therapies (DMTs) for multiple sclerosis (MS) onto its Essential Medicines List for the first time.
 The WHO’s Essential Medicines List is an internationally recognised set of selected medicines to help countries choose how to treat their priority health needs.

-With this pivotal decision, the WHO acknowledged the critical importance of making MS treatments available in all health systems at all times.
-It was a significant moment in the history of MS, marking a crucial step towards improving access to MS treatments for people living with MS, particularly those in low- and middle-income countries or low-resource settings.
-Your support helped make change happen.
+With this pivotal decision, the WHO acknowledged the importance of making MS treatments available in all health systems.
+It was a significant moment in the history of MS, marking a crucial step towards improving access to treatments for people living with MS, particularly those in low to middle-income countries or low-resource settings.

 Advocacy

-There is no country in the world where access to effective MS treatment is perfect, but in many low to middle income countries people often have little to no treatment at-all.
-Taking part in The May 50K will help people around the world who don't enjoy the same vital support that is taken for granted elsewhere, and help change the world for people who otherwise may never get treatment.
+There is no country in the world where access to effective MS treatment is perfect, but in many low to middle-income countries people often have little to no treatment at-all.
+Taking part in The May 50K will help people around the world who don't enjoy the same vital support that is taken for granted elsewhere and help change the world for people who otherwise may never get treatment.

 The International Progressive MS Alliance